setup.py

 flag to get pip to print the build output.

 When inspecting the output, be aware that output of subprocesses is often much higher up than the final error message or backtrace.
-For example, if you get an error saying that the invocation of CMake failed, you'll have to scroll up to see the actual CMake output.
+For example, if you get an error saying that the invocation of CMake failed, you'll have to scroll up to see the actual CMake and compiler output.

 rm -r .py-build-cmake_cache